Mr. Bean (Mr. Bean episode): Production

 Following success with his character during his introduction at the Montreal comedy festival Just for Laughs in 1987, a script was written by Ben Elton, making this the only script he wrote for the series.
 Thames Television commissioned the pilot in 1989.
 The company's head of light entertainment, John Howard Davies, personally oversaw the first three episodes of the series as its producer and director.

-The pilot itself was produced during the latter part of 1989, with location scenes filmed on OB videotape around the Peacehaven and Stanmer areas of East Sussex and interior scenes recorded before a live audience at Thames' Teddington Studios complex.
+The pilot itself was produced during the latter part of 1989, with location scenes filmed on OB videotape around the Peacehaven and Stanmer areas of East Sussex, including Stanmer House and Stanmer Church.
+The interior scenes recorded before a live audience at Thames' Teddington Studios complex.

 As the episode was merely a pilot, it was simply called "Mr. Bean" and did not feature opening titles, nor the choral theme tune.
 Instead, the episode's title was superimposed along with initial credits during the scene of Bean's journey to the exam hall, with the closing credits during the final scene.
 The remastered version of the episode adds the standard opening titles and removes the credits from the opening scene.